Stockton Globe

-The Globe is a Grade II listed Art Deco theatre, in Stockton-on-Tees, England.
+The Globe (formerly ABC Theatre) is a Grade II listed Art Deco theatre, in Stockton-on-Tees, England.

 History

 Situated at the north-western end of High Street, the original Globe Theatre was built in 1913 and was the area's first purpose-built cinema.
 Demolished in 1925, it was first rebuilt in 1926, when it showed the area's first talkies.
 It was rebuilt again, still on the same site in 1935, designed as a leading variety theatre but also including cinema facilities and seating for 2,372 people.
 The Globe regularly hosted stage shows with national companies.
 In 1938, it became an ABC cinema but live performances continued including an annual pantomime, ballet and West End shows.

-From the 1950s to the 1970s the Globe was a premier venue hosting many famous acts, such as Buddy Holly, the Platters, Guy Mitchell, the Rolling Stones, the Animals, Cilla Black, Carl Perkins and Chuck Berry.
-The Beatles twice played at the Globe, the first time being Friday 22 November 1963, the day U.S. President John F. Kennedy was assassinated.
-The Globe has hosted other stars, such as Cliff Richard, the Shadows and Lonnie Donegan, who made their acting debuts here in pantomime.
+From the 1950s to the 1970s the ABC Theatre was a premier venue hosting many famous acts, such as Buddy Holly, the Platters, Guy Mitchell, the Animals, Cilla Black, Carl Perkins and Chuck Berry.
+The Beatles twice played at the venue, the first time being Friday 22 November 1963, the day U.S. President John F. Kennedy was assassinated.
+The Rolling Stones performed at ABC Theatre multiple times, including two shows with Ike & Tina Turner and The Yardbirds in 1966.

+The venue has hosted other stars, such as Cliff Richard, the Shadows and Lonnie Donegan, who made their acting debuts here in pantomime.
 Cliff Richard and the Shadows composed their "Stars Fell on Stockton" (B-side to "Wonderful Land") here and much of the music for the Cliff Richard film Summer Holiday whilst taking part in pantomime at the Globe.
 As late as the 1970s, bands such as Mud, Showaddywaddy and the Bay City Rollers played here.

 Whilst the theatre played host to these famous bands, it was also a cinema and showed the very first 3D film in the region, House of Wax in 1953.
 The last film was The Sting, on 15 June 1974.
 Status Quo were the final rock band to play there in December 1974, but the very last show was on 5 February 1975 when the London Philharmonic Orchestra staged a concert.
 The doors of the Globe closed only to re-open as a bingo venue for a few years until closing for good in 1997.